Below the radar, growth in Europe starts swelling company profits

 Despite the overwhelming optimism around Europe, it was frequently guarded.
 And in a sign that the recovery is still far from robust, some companies said the growth they experienced was driven by the value end of the market.

-Among hotel groups, Hilton (HLT.N) and Marriott (MAR.O) said positive European performances were helped by expansion of limited-service brands like the former's DoubleTree and the latter's Courtyard and Residence Inn.

-Mark Hoplamazian, CEO of Hyatt Hotels Corporation (H.N), which offers almost exclusively full-service hotels in Europe, said "continental Europe continues to struggle".

-Paul Polman, CEO of consumer goods group Unilever PLC (ULVR.L), which experienced a contracting market in Europe as consumers opted for discounted and unbranded goods, said the European consumer had fundamentally changed.
+Paul Polman, CEO of consumer goods group Unilever PLC , which experienced a contracting market in Europe as consumers opted for discounted and unbranded goods, said the European consumer had fundamentally changed.

-“After several years of austerity measures, a mindset of economizing and making-do has become ingrained,” he said.